-At Wilderness, we work to ensure that oil development in the Western Arctic Reserve occurs responsibly and that sensitive special areas are protected from drilling.
+At The Wilderness Society, we work to ensure that oil development in the Western Arctic Reserve occurs responsibly and that sensitive special areas are protected from drilling.

-The Western Arctic Reserve provides some of the world’s best and most sensitive wildlife and bird habitat - including the famous Teshekpuk Lake.
+The Western Arctic Reserve provides some of the world’s best and most sensitive wildlife and bird habitat - including the famous Teshekpuk Lake, the Colville River and the Utukok Uplands.
+These areas, among others within the NPR-A, are special habitats and unique areas within our nation’s network of public lands.

 We work with a number of local, regional and national conservation groups to help protect the Western Arctic Reserve.